sean-carroll-1992/osticket-prereqs/README.md

 <br />

 <p>
-From the installation folder, unzip the “osTicket-v1.15.8.zip” folder to the desktop.
+From the installation folder unzip the “osTicket-v1.15.8.zip” folder to the desktop.

 Then from the desktop, copy the “upload” folder into “c:\inetpub\wwwroot” and Rename “upload” to “osTicket”.

-Then Reload the IIS again (Open IIS, Stop and Start the server)
+Then Reload the IIS again (Open IIS, Stop and Start the server).
 </p>
 <p>
 <img src="https://i.imgur.com/VCwsqVc.jpeg" height="50%" width="50%" alt="Disk Sanitization Steps"/>